Bo'ness: Roman history

-Commerce, industry and shipbreaking
+Commerce and industrial

 The town was a recognised port from the 16th century.
 Coal was shipped from Bo'ness to supply Edinburgh Castle in 1548.
 A harbour was authorised by an Act of Parliament in 1707.
 The harbour, built in stages in the 18th century, was extended and complemented by a dry dock in 1881 (works designed by civil engineers Thomas Meik and Patrick Meik).
 The commercial port (heavily used for the transport of coal and pit props) eventually closed in 1959, badly affected by silting and the gradual downturn of the Scottish coal mining industry.

 Plans currently exist for the regeneration of the docks area including reopening the port as a marina though these are on hold indefinitely.
 Shipowning and maritime businesses in the town is evidenced by the ownership of Kinneil, a ship owned by the Lovart Company of Bo’ness, that later sank in a collision off Denmark.
 Bo'ness was granted the right of exports and customs dues in 1672 and the office was transferred from Blackness.
 A large Customs House for the harbour was completed in 1880 on Union Street and still stands today as private dwellings.

 Bo'ness was a site for coal mining from medieval times.
 Clay mining was carried out on a smaller scale.
 The shore was the site of industrial salt making, evaporating seawater over coal fires.
 The ruins of several fisheries (fish storage houses) along the shoreline evidences long gone commercial fishing activity.
 The town was also home to several sizable potteries, one product being the black 'wally dugs' which sat in pairs over many fireplaces.
 Metalworking is still carried out, and examples of the Bo'ness Iron Company's work are to be found in many places.

 Kinneil Colliery was a large coal mine on the western edge of the town, that at its peak employed over 1,200 people.
 Production at the mine began in the late 19th century, expanded significantly after 1951 and was eventually merged with the Valleyfield Colliery via a tunnel underneath the Forth, connecting the two collieries.
 The mine closed in 1982 due to ‘severe geological conditions’.
 Today the above ground site is a nature reserve open to the public.